thamma/tttc/README.md

 ## Requirements
 TTTC uses the `curses`, `pyperclip` and `telethon` python libraries.
-Curses is usually shipped with your python installation, but `telethon` can easily be installed via `pip`.
+Curses is usually shipped with your python installation.
+You can install the required libraries with `pip install -r requirements.txt`.

 In order to use TTTC, you will need your own Telegram `api_id` and `api_hash`.
 You can read more about how to get them [here](https://core.telegram.org/api/obtaining_api_id).